Simulated Annealing for Quadratic and Higher-Order Unconstrained Integer Optimization: Results

-As for the differences among transition probabilities, the energy tends to decrease more readily when using the heat bath method than when using the Metropolis method [Figs. \ref{temperature-T-dep-general}(b) and \ref{temperature-T-dep-general}(d)], since it takes into account all possible variable updates instead of randomly selecting a single candidate.
-For the optimal-transition Metropolis method, the energy occasionally drops sharply when an optimal transition actually occurs, and thus its energy is generally lower than that of the other methods at the same temperature.
-In Fig.\ref{temperature-T-dep-general}(d), however, this method becomes trapped in a local minimum at low temperatures, and its final energy ends up slightly higher than that of the heat-bath method.
+As for the differences among transition probabilities, the energy tends to decrease more readily when using the heat bath method than when using the Metropolis method, since it takes into account all possible variable updates instead of randomly selecting a single candidate.
+For the optimal-transition Metropolis method, the energy occasionally drops sharply when an optimal transition actually occurs, and thus its energy is generally lower than that of {the Metropolis method at the same temperature.
+For the random interaction model, however, this method appears to become trapped in local minima at low temperatures, and its final energy ends up slightly higher than that of the heat bath method [Figs.~\ref{temperature-T-dep-general}(d)--(f)].
+These differences become smaller as the number of sweeps increases. }

-Next, we examine the results for the multilinear model $E^{\text{ML}}_{p=30,u=1}(\bm{z})$.
-For the case of 1000 sweeps [Fig. \ref{temperature-T-dep-special}(a)], the energy is still decreasing even in the low-temperature region, suggesting that the final temperature is too high.
-In contrast, for 100000 sweeps [Fig. \ref{temperature-T-dep-special}(b)], a region appears at low temperatures where the energy no longer decreases, indicating that the final temperature is sufficiently low.
+Next, we examine the results for the multilinear model $E^{\text{ML}}_{p=30,u=1}(\bm{z})$. {For $10^2$ and $10^4$ sweeps [Figs.~\ref{temperature-T-dep-special}(a) and \ref{temperature-T-dep-special}(b)]}, the energy is still decreasing even in the low-temperature region, suggesting that the final temperature is too high.
+In contrast, for $10^6$ sweeps [Fig. \ref{temperature-T-dep-special}(c)], a region appears at low temperatures where the energy no longer decreases, indicating that the final temperature is sufficiently low.
 These results show that while the initial temperature is sufficiently high, the final temperature is not always appropriate and depends on the number of sweeps.
 In general, when the number of sweeps is small, the final temperature needs to be set lower.
 With fewer sweeps, variable updates are limited, so allocating more sweeps to the low-temperature region becomes important.

-We note that the multilinear model has a rather special nature.
-In each term of $E^{\text{ML}}_{p,u}(\bm{z})$, if any variable takes the value zero, the term contributes nothing to the energy.
-Because each term is a product of $p$ variables, the probability that a term is nonzero becomes extremely small for large $p$.
-For instance, when $u = 1$, only $2^p$ configurations yield a nonzero value for a single term, whereas $3^p - 2^p$ configurations yield zero.
-For $p = 30$, this difference is enormous.
-As a result, there exist a vast number of configurations for which many multilinear terms evaluate to zero, and escaping from them requires a very large number of sweeps.
-Indeed, even with 100000 sweeps, the energy does not reach the ground-state value $-100$ [Fig.~\ref{temperature-T-dep-special}(b)], indicating that a much larger number of sweeps is required.